-San Sebastian is the gastronomic hub of the Basque Country
+Best Places to Eat in San Sebastian- the gastronomic hub of the Basque Country

-Undoubtedly one of the great attractions of visiting San Sebastian and the Basque Country is eating out.
-This picturesque region of Spain is well known and respected throughout Spain for it's high quality gastronomy and where some of the best restaurants in Spain can be found.
+Undoubtedly one of the great attractions to visiting San Sebastian and the Basque Country is eating out.
+This picturesque region of Spain is well known and respected for it's high quality gastronomy and where some of the best restaurants can be found.

 Basque cuisine ( Cocina Vasca ) is influenced by the abundance of produce from the sea on one side and the fertile Ebro valley on the other, it is renowned for it's quality of fish and seafood, cured meats and vegetables.

 Here are some of the best places to eat in San Sebastian, the top 10 Michellin Starred restaurants as well the best places to head too if your looking for fantastic tapas.

 In the late 70's Basque chefs where influenced by the Nouvelle Cuisine of France when they created the New Basque Cuisine ( nueva cocina Vasca ), proud of it's foundations but solidly Basque in substance with dishes becoming lighter and more rustic.
 Michelin starred Chef Juan Mari Arzak was probably the founding father of this culinary revolution, he runs the renowned Restaurant Arzak aided by his daughter Helena, also a chef of much appraise in her own right.

 Throughout the old city and surrounding areas you can enjoy dining out in countless eateries, Pintxo bars and Sidrerias, from luxury to budget, its all available in San Sebastian.

 Some of the most well known local dishes include Marmitako ( a tuna fish stew ), Bacalao a la Vasca ( salt cod with tomatoes ), Txangurro ( hot Spider crab ) and Percebes ( goose neck barnicles ).